protonemedia/laravel-form-components/README.md

 ## Configuration

 You can switch frameworks by updating the `framework` setting in the `form-components.php` configuration file.
-Either create this file yourself or use the `artisan vendor:publish` command to publish "Provider: ProtoneMedia\LaravelFormComponents\Support\ServiceProvider".
-Note that this will publish the configuration files aswell as the views.
+Check out the [customization section](#customize-the-blade-views) on publishing the configuration and view files.

 ```php
 return [